thednp/position-observer/README.md

 // set some options
 const options = {
-  root: document.body, // if not set, it will use the document.documentElement }
+  // if not set, it will use the document.documentElement
+  root: document.getElementById('myModal-or-something'),
+}

 // create the observer